jailuthra/webedu/CONTRIBUTING.md

 * Have something else in mind?
 Found a bug?
 Add an issue in the original repo before you start working
 * When you are done writing code make sure to add a copyright line in the file you worked on.
-But first read LICENSE.md and be sure you agree with those terms
+But first read LICENSE.txt and be sure you agree with those terms
 * Test run your code

     ```